Theming

 Boolean properties

-and for boolean properties, .{prefix}-{component}-{key}
+and for boolean properties, .{prefix}-{component}-{key} is applied.

 will generate: